Wednesday, November 11, 2020

 Gainimaginary(ω) = k=0 M-1 h(k)sin(-kω) ……(5i)

-And FIR filter Gain magnitude is calculated as follows: Gainmagnitude(ω) = Gainreal(ω)2 + Gainimaginary(ω)2 ……(6)
+And the FIR filter Gain magnitude is calculated as follows: Gainmagnitude(ω) = Gainreal(ω)2 + Gainimaginary(ω)2 ……(6)

 Finally Gain in decibel is: GaindB(ω) = 20log10{Gainmagnitude(ω)} ……(7)